socrob/mbot_simulation_sa/README.md

         git clone https://github.com/socrob/mbot_simulation_sa.git
         cd mbot_simulation_sa

-If you are using another ROS distribution other than Kinetic, please edit line 9 of **repository.debs** for your distro (*DISTRO=[your_distro]*).
-This might not work as the code was developed and tested using ROS Kinetic.
+In the master branch the code is adapted to ROS Kinetic.
+There is another branch *melodic* with the same code for ROS Melodic and a branch *melodic-robocup* that does not publish ground truth position.
+If you are using another ROS distribution other than Kinetic or Melodic, please edit line 9 of **repository.debs** for your distro (*DISTRO=[your_distro]*).
+This might not work as the code was developed and tested using the above mentioned distributions.
 Then you can proceed:

         ./repository.debs
         catkin build